52 Weird and Unique Things To Do In Tokyo

 • Hokkaido milk, purple sweet potato, rice, Nagano dates, and other regionally-sourced ingredient flavors at Premarche Gelateria in Meguro

-Other examples of regional soft serve flavors that can be found around Japan include wasabi ice cream in Nagoya, soba ice cream in Sapporo, and soy sauce ice cream in Shodoshima – yum!
+Other examples of regional soft serve flavors that can be found around Japan include wasabi ice cream in Nagoya and Nagano, soba ice cream in Sapporo, and soy sauce ice cream in Shodoshima – yum!

 28. Indulge in all-you-can-eat KFC